 Tankless water heaters rely on the same principle as a tank-style units, in that there is an incoming water supply of cold or room-temperature water, which is heated with the help of a built-in connection to fuel.

 As you turn the faucet on, cold water flows through the pipes that are in contact with the heat exchanger, which then heat it to the temperature you have set.
-This is why, with heaters that use gas, LPG or any fuel that may combust to release fumes of any sort, an ignition and exhaust system are necessary to work properly.
+This is why, with tankless water heaters that use gas, LPG or any fuel that may combust to release fumes of any sort, an ignition and exhaust system are necessary to work properly.

 However, there are some limitations that apply to all models.
 For example, washing the dishes and taking a shower at the same time might cause the temperature of the water to be lower than what is preferred because it is not easy to supply hot water for such high-demand activities at the same time.
-For such situations, it is better to opt for two or more smaller dedicated water heaters that are connected in parallel so that nobody is deprived of hot water.
+For such situations, it may be better to opt for two or more smaller dedicated tankless water heaters that are connected in parallel so that nobody is deprived of hot water.

 From a customer’s standpoint, it is also important to at least have a sense of what energy and efficiency ratings mean.
-Heaters that use combustible fuels are rated in BTUs or British Thermal Units, while electric heaters come with kW or kilowatt rating.
+Tankless water heaters that use combustible fuels are rated in BTUs or British Thermal Units, while electric heaters come with kW or kilowatt rating.
 The higher the rating, the more energy your heater is capable of investing as heat.

 Don’t forget to also check out our list of best-selling EcoSmart tankless water heaters, the Best Rinnai tankless water heaters, Bosch water heaters buying guide, and Rheem tankless water heater reviews.